solita/solita.github.com/_posts/2022-01-xx-code-reviews.md

 - Then the manager forces reviewer to accept it and promises that this was the last time reviewer must accept this kind of code.

 This shouldn't happen but we know it happens now and then.
-It is the situation that Tornhill describes: it is too late to change the code.
+It is the situation that Tornhill described: it is too late to change the code.

 ## Fix = Review unfinished code